ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ## Psycast Range
 - All psycasts have a range, this is referred to by other properties such as targeting and has no inherent effects on the psycast.
 	- "Within range of you" in the psycast effects means you can draw a straight line from you to a relevant point within range that is equal to or less than the length specified within range.
-		- For ranges that are shapes, this means a point is encapsulated within the shape if it is centered onto you.
+		- For ranges that are shapes, this means that a point encapsulated within the shape when the shape is centered on you is within range.
 	- "Self" in the range means the psycast has no need for a range.
 ## Psycast Targeting
 - All psycasts have a target, it determines what the caster can choose to be the target of the psycast.
-The target must be in the caster's line of sight unless otherwise stated and the target is determined when the psycast is cast.
+The target must be in the caster's line of sight unless otherwise stated and the target is determined when the psycast is used.
 	- "Self" refers to the caster.
-	- "A creature" refers to a creature of the caster's choice.
+	- "A creature" refers to 1 creature of the caster's choice.
 This includes allied creatures and the caster.
-	- "A point" refers to a point in space, this doesn't need to be grounded unless explicitly stated.
+	- "A point" refers to 1 point in space, this doesn't need to be grounded unless explicitly stated.
 	- "Within range" means the target's distance to the caster must be under the psycast's range.
+	- A shape of any kind means it targets everything in the shape.
+A shape in range can be arbitrarily placed by the caster anywhere as long as every point in the shape is within range.
+	- A target that is "grounded" is touching the floor.
+	- A "surface" target is touching some stable surface such as a wall, floor, ceiling.
+- A psycast's target doesn't have an inherent effect on the psycast and instead is referred to by other properties of the psycast.
+	- An effect that refers to a "target" or "targets" can only affect things satisfied by the psycast's target property.
+		- Some effects refer to a "target creature" or "target point", these are equivalent to target and just specify the type of target for ease of reading.
 ## Psycast Components
 - All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, Material, and Focus.
 	- The components must be satisfied during the [[#Casting Time]] of the psycast, otherwise the psycast moves to the end phase.